 As long as you re-enroll in benefits each year, the Benefit Strategies card will be effective until the expiration date shown on the card, which is generally three years.
 If you use all funds early in the plan year, hang on to the card as it will be re-loaded with future year election amounts.

 The FSA grace period is a 2 ½ month period following the close of each plan year during which you may continue to incur expenses to be applied toward a previous plan year balance.
 For example, if on June 30, you have $450 remaining in your account, you may continue to incur expenses through September 15 to apply toward that balance.

 Transportation, parking, mileage, and related travel expenses that are essential to an employee or dependent receiving eligible care are reimbursable through the HCSA.
-See IRS Publication 502 under useful links on the ASIFlex website.
+See IRS Publication 502 under useful links on the Benefit Strategies website.

-Dependent children are covered for HCSA expenses on the last day of the calendar year your dependent turns age 26 regardless of the dependent's residency, financial dependence, marital status, student status, or employment.
+Dependent children are covered for HCSA expenses up to the last day of the calendar year your dependent turns age 26 regardless of the dependent's residency, financial dependence, marital status, student status, or employment.